 Golding Building 203

-THE ROLE OF MACRO DOMAIN-MEDIATED REGULATION OF CHROMATIN STRUCTURE AND FUNCTION DURING CANCER AND SENESCENCE
+THE ROLE OF MACROH2A REGULATION OF CHROMATIN STRUCTURE AND FUNCTION DURING CANCER AND CELLULAR SENESCENCE

 Gamble, M.J. and Kraus, W.L.
 (2010) “Multiple facets of the unique histone variant macroH2A: from genomics to cell biology.”
 Cell Cycle 9:2568-2574.

 Gamble, M.J., Frizzell, K.M., Yang, C., Krishnakumar, R., Kraus, W.L.
 (2010) “The histone variant macroH2A1 marks repressed autosomal chromatin, but protects a subset of its target genes from silencing.”
 Genes and Development 24:21-32

 Frizzell, K.M., Gamble, M.J., Zhang, T., Berrocal, J.G., Zhang, T., Krishnakumar, R., Cen, Y., Sauve, A.A., and Kraus, W.L.
 (2009) "Global Analysis of Transcriptional Regulation by Poly(ADP-ribose) Polymerase-1 and Poly(ADP-ribose) Glycohydrolase in MCF-7 Human Breast Cancer Cells."
 Molecular and Cellular Biology.
 284:33926-28

 Zhang, T., Berrocal, J.G., Frizzell, K.M., Gamble, M.J., Dumond, M.E., Krishnakumar, R., Yang, T., Sauve, A.A., Kraus, W.L.
 (2009) “Enzymes in the NAD+ Salvage Pathway Regulate SIRT1 Activity at Target Gene Promoters.”
 J. Biol Chem.
 284:20408-17